 “HVAC installer falls through skylight to his death: $54K fine,” a US-based website reported in 2016.
 Here the construction company was fined for a couple violations, one of which was failure to “protect workers from falling through holes (including skylights) more than six feet above lower levels.”

 Skylights can be unpredictable and can cause injury or even death as seen in these three cases above.
-Some people are skeptical of the hazards, but if a load were to be applied onto a skylight, it could easily break.
+Some people are skeptical of the hazards, but without a skylight cover, if a load were to be applied onto a skylight, it could easily break.

 - Lack of regulations.
 “Skylights are normally designed to withstand forces such as the weight of snow; however, they can fail under the weight of a worker,” according to the MOL.
-There are no regulations requiring any loadings on the surfaces which can be be a number of different materials ranging from glass or plexiglass or plastics for example.
-Therefore if a load were to be applied they could easily break causing injury or death to individuals above or below the skylight.
+There are no regulations requiring any loadings on the surfaces which can be a number of different materials ranging from glass or plexiglass or plastics, for example.
+Therefore, without a skylight cover, if a load were to be applied they could easily break causing injury or death to individuals above or below the skylight.

 - Seasonal maintenance.
-Often they may require cleaning or snow removal and persons carrying out these tasks may have a false sense of security as they may not be aware of the potential fragile nature of the skylights.
+Skylights often require cleaning or snow removal, and persons carrying out these tasks may have a false sense of security as they may not be aware of the potential fragile nature of the skylights.

 - Location of walkways.
-Skylights are often located beside rooftop walkways causing persons to walk extremely close to them, again exposing them to a fall hazard.
+Skylights are often located beside rooftop walkways causing persons to walk extremely close to them, again exposing them to a fall hazard without roof guardrail systems or skylight covers in place.

 - Human nature.
 Curiosity, it seems to be in human nature that we want to see what’s behind the skylight or roof edge.
 Often people put themselves into hazardous situations.

 Worker falls are not isolated incidents.
 If nothing were to change, incidents like these could happen again.
-The good news is that the problem that causes these incidents can very easily be resolved.
+The good news is that the problem that causes these incidents can very easily be resolved by implementing fall protection systems specifically designed for roofs.

-3 Ways You Can Mitigate the Hazards of Skylights with Rooftop Safety Solutions
+3 Ways You Can Mitigate Skylight Hazards with Fall Protection Systems for Roofs

 - Install load resistant skylight screens or covers that would resist a load or a fall.